imyrvold/imyrvold.github.io-ivan/Content/vapor/vapor-microservices-aws.md

 app.synth()
 ```

+You are now finished with the source code, and can commit and push everything to your GitHub repo.

 ## Bootstrap AWS environments
 Before we can use CDK Pipelines, we must bootstrap the AWS environment.
 [AWS documentation](https://docs.aws.amazon.com/cdk/latest/guide/cdk_pipeline.html) have more information about the bootstrapping.